Europe banks cheer easing in leverage rules, shares rally

 "Outside the U.S., especially in Europe, many banks were much more highly leveraged than U.S. banks and even the 3 percent minimum will be a significant new hurdle," Hawken added.

-(Additional reporting by Lionel Laurent in Paris and Lauren Tara LaCapra in New York; Editing by Louise Heavens, Giles Elgood and Meredith Mazzilli)
+(Additional reporting by Lionel Laurent in Paris; Editing by Louise Heavens and Giles Elgood)